anwyho/aoc2020/README.md

 L.LLLLLL.L
 L.LLLLL.LL

-Fig. 1 - Example
+Fig. 1 - Example starting grid
 ```

 The goal is to look for a stable equilibrium of grid state (i.e. the grid stops changing) and report the number of `Occupied` seats at the equilibrium.
-(Think of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+(Think of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)).
 The three heuristics for seat state changes between iterations are:

 - An `Empty` seat becomes `Occupied` if there are no adjacent `Occupied` seats.
 - An `Occupied` seat becomes `Empty` if there are **four or more** `Occupied` adjacent seats.